PhilipYip1988/python-notebooks/markdown/readme.md

 ## Separators

-An empty line with ```---``` will produce a seperator.
+An empty line with ```---``` will produce a separator.

-The folowing code:
+The following code:

 ```
 ---
 ```

-Produces the seperator line between the two arrows:
+Produces the separator line between the two arrows:

 ↓